anujatappeta/anujatappeta/README.md

  💞 I’m Looking to Collaborate On
 - Open-source projects that use Python or Java
-- Innovation and hackathon projects in the field of AI/ML or IoT
 - Creative automation tools and solutions

  📫 How to Reach Me